 2. Download eyecatcher.zip from free.mynmi.net.
 Unzip it and check out eyecatcher.html in your browser.
 Mouseover the top portion of the large black square with the picture of the gray haired man (yes, that's me) in the middle and notice that I did a much worse job of controlling my movements than Jeff did.

 3. Before we go any further, check out the file size of those pictures by looking at them in list view.
 Notice that all of the pictures are 8 or 9 kilobytes.
 You are about to take, and resize, pictures of yourself.
 Because the pictures will have to be loaded dynamically from the web, it is important that your pictures have an equally small file size.

 4. Take the Pictures: Start Photobooth and remove your glasses if you are wearing them.
 Arrange your posture so that you see yourself on the screen in full facial.

 5. Looking straight ahead, take a picture.
 Look up and to the left, only moving your eyes and take a picture.
-Look to the right, once again moving only your eyes and take a picture.
+Look up and to the right, once again moving only your eyes and take a picture.
+Look up and to the middle while only moving your eyes and take a picture.

-6. Repeat the process with upper left, upper middle, upper right.
-Then repeat again with lower left, middle, and right.
+6. Repeat again for middle left, center (straight ahead), and middle right.
+Repeat again with lower left, lower middle, and lower right.